DanielAmenou/rollup-plugin-lib-style/README.md

 - Having a single CSS file for all styles in the library
 - Using CSS-in-JS (styled-components, emotion, ...)

-These two ways have some disadvantages, when we are having a single CSS file, we are importing styles that probably will not be necessary, and when we are using CSS-in-JS we are increasing the HTML size
+These two ways have some disadvantages when we are having a single CSS file, we are importing styles that probably will not be necessary, and when we are using CSS-in-JS we are increasing the HTML size

 This plugin brings you the ability to consume only the used styles from the library